singlearity-sports/singlearity-python/README.md

 # Description

 This repository contains sample Python code for making programmatic calls to the Singlearity web service hosted at api.singlearity.com.
+If you prefer to use a [Jupyter Notebook](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) to view and experiment with capabilities of the Singlearity service, you can access a Singlearity Notebook [here](https://github.com/singlearity-sports/singlearity-python/blob/master/singlearity.ipynb).

 There are two closely related types of predictions that can be obtained: